Ken King: Politics

 On July 31, 2012, King defeated first-term incumbent Republican Jim Landtroop, an insurance agent from Plainview, in a runoff election.
 King received 7,541 votes (54 percent) to Landtroop's 6,426 ballots (46 percent).
 The runoff was required because of the unsuccessful candidacy of a third candidate, former State Representative Gary Walker.

 King serves on the Judiciary & Civil Jurisprudence and Public Education committees.
 He was elected to his second term in office on November 4, 2014, with a margin of 91.2 percent over a Libertarian opponent.

 In 2016, King was unopposed in both the primary and general elections.

 Ratings

 Empower Texans/Texans for Fiscal Responsibility gave King a rating of 56% in 2015 and 39% in 2013.
-The National Rifle Association gave King a score of 93% in 2016 and a score of 86% in 2012.
+The National Rifle Association of America gave King a score of 93% in 2016 and a score of 86% in 2012.
 In 2015 the American Conservative Union gave King a lifetime score of 60%.
 Additionally, the Young Conservatives of Texas gave King a score of 37% in 2015 and 50% in 2013.